s1thakur/FIGHTING-CLIMATE-CHANGE-IS-FREE/README.md

 ![ScreenShot](https://user-images.githubusercontent.com/32226479/33513124-6595eaea-d6f1-11e7-995a-9f2615943ce8.png)

-We chose three countries to show the effect of investment in renewable resources on their GHG emission.
-It claims that the countries that are investing in reducing the emission of GHG are showing a change in their trend.
+We chose China, USA and India to show the effect of investment in renewable resources on their GHG emission because these are both the top emitters as well as the top investors.
 The investment trend for these countries have shown increasing trend since 2004.
-On the other hand, it can be seen that the projected axis are either going down or increaisng at a lower rate, which shows decline in emissions.
+Our visualization claims that the countries that have invested in renewable resources have shown decline in their emission rate.
+It can be seen that the projected axis are either going down or increaisng at a lower rate.
 Also, the slope of projected pledge is less as compared to historic emission.
 On hovering, additional information displays about the projected pledge.
 If the pledge is taken into account, the emission will be less as compared to the projected current policy, encouraging countries to invest more to save the environment.

 #### IS IT ENOUGH FOR DEVELOPED COUNTRIES TO INVEST?

-Nations responsible for more than 90% of global emissions have now come up with their targets – known in the UN jargon as Indended Nationally Determined Contributions or INDCs .
+Nations responsible for more than 90% of global emissions have now come up with their targets called INDCs (Indended Nationally Determined Contributions).

+Poorer countries want the rich world to provide them with financial help that will enable them to invest in clean technology to cut their greenhouse gas emissions and to adapt their infrastructure to the likely damage from climate change.
+Rich countries agreed to supply $30bn of “fast-start” financial assistance to the poor nations, and they said that by 2020, financial flows of at least $100bn a year would be provided

+#### DO WE SEE THE RESULTS?

+International Energy Agency finds CO2 emissions flat for third straight year even as global economy grew in 2016.
+Decrease in CO2 emission has direct impact on increasing trend of global economy

+![ScreenShot](https://user-images.githubusercontent.com/32226479/33513144-8324b94c-d6f1-11e7-8810-088abd2af977.png)

 ## IS IT WORTH INVESTING IN RENEWABLE RESOURCES?

-- International Energy Agency finds CO2 emissions flat for third straight year even as global economy grew in 2016

-![ScreenShot](https://user-images.githubusercontent.com/32226479/33513144-8324b94c-d6f1-11e7-8810-088abd2af977.png)

 - Doubling the share of renewables in the global energy mix by 2030 would increase global GDP by up to 1.1% or USD 1.3 trillion